rasundsbak/rtd-tutorial/docs/source/003_timetable.rst

 **13:15-14:00**
 `Retrieval Augmented Generation (RAG) <https://uio-library.github.io/LLM-course/4_RAG.html>`_

-If we get time, upload your own material, and we try to use the methods on what you have.
+If we get time, upload your own material, and you may try to use the methods on what you have.
+The instructors will assist you.

 Welcome, this will be fun!
 From Pål, Erik and Ragnhild